Managing Users, Resources and Permissions

 Permissions

 Permissions are based on roles.
 Roles can be assigned to groups or users, and users can be members of groups.
-A special role is "public".
-The "public" role applies always, no matter whether a user is signed in or is not signed in.
+A special role is public.
+The public role always applies, no matter whether a user is signed in or is not signed in.

 Roles can be assigned permission for resources.